Legal aid deserts

 Legal aid deserts mean that people on low incomes facing important legal issues are struggling to get the local face-to-face advice they're legally entitled to.

-In February 2024, we updated our five heat maps showing the shortage of providers across the country for:
+In February 2024, we updated our four other heat maps showing the shortage of providers across the country for:

 - education – nine in 10 people do not have access to a local provider